Mayfly Facts & Information

 What You Can Do

 Most people want to prevent mayflies from coming into the home.
-Inspect the outside of the building to find any openings that might allow them to get inside.
+To keep mayflies out, start by inspecting the outside of the building to find any openings that might allow them to get inside.
 Make sure screens are repaired on windows.
 Check exterior doors to be sure they close tightly.

 A vacuum that has a HEPA filter can quickly remove mayflies that get inside.
 A broom and dustpan are also handy tools for removing mayflies.

 They have two pair of wings, so they are not related to house flies or other true flies.
 Flies have only one pair of wings.
 There are many species of mayflies.
 They are very slender insects.
 Some mayflies are very small—1 mm long.
 Others are longer—up to 30 mm long.
 The color varies, but many have dark bodies.
 The wings are pale.
 The wings may be yellow, gray or even clear.
 Mayflies hold the wings together above their body when they are resting.
 Mayflies are aquatic insects.

 Mayflies are also called shadflies and lake flies.
 They are aquatic insects.
 They are attracted to light.
 They become a nuisance to people when they gather at night near doorways of homes and businesses.
 They sometimes gather in large numbers.
 Mayflies are members of the insect order Ephemeroptera.

 Adult mayflies live a very short time.
 The males die after mating.
 Females die after laying their eggs.
 Shed skins and mayfly bodies dry out and crumble easily.

 Life Cycle of a Mayfly